What Air Balancers Need To Know About Accuracy, Tolerance and Resolution.

-Air balancing is a crucial step in assuring the efficiency of your heating, ventilation and air conditioning system.
+Air balancing is a crucial step in assuring the efficiency of your heating, ventilation, and air conditioning system.
 Air balancing ensures your HVAC system is operating to its optimal efficiency and distributing air correctly throughout your facility.

-Accuracy, tolerance and resolution are three important tools you need to keep in your tool box in order to understand air balancing.
+Accuracy, tolerance, and resolution are three important tools you need to keep in your toolbox in order to understand air balancing.

-The National Environmental Balancing Bureau defines accuracy as the capability of an instrument to indicate the true value of a measured quantity.
+Accuracy The National Environmental Balancing Bureau defines accuracy as the capability of an instrument to indicate the true value of a measured quantity.

 With a less than accurate system, you will run the risk of outputting air differently than your system has been set for, which could result in changes to your environment.
-Changes to your environment have potential to throw off instrument calibrations or other test results.
+Changes to your environment have the potential to throw off instrument calibrations or other test results.

-According to recent updates by NEBB, accuracy of air pressure must be within 2 percent of the reading, accuracy of temperature must be within .5 percent of the reading and accuracy of humidity must be within 3 percent of the reading.
+According to recent updates by NEBB, the accuracy of air pressure must be within 2 percent of the reading, accuracy of temperature must be within .5 percent of the reading, and accuracy of humidity must be within 3 percent of the reading.
 NEBB also recommends that systems be calibrated every 12 months.

 A system must continuously read accurately to maintain a constant and correct space.
 This will ensure the best results for your system within your environment.